Timothy C. May: Social and political views

 May was an advocate for libertarianism and for internet privacy.

 He was a founding member of, and had been one of the most voluminous contributors to, the Cypherpunks electronic mailing list.
 He wrote extensively on cryptography and privacy from the 1990s through 2003.

 May wrote a substantial cypherpunk-themed FAQ, "The Cyphernomicon" (incorporating his earlier piece "The Crypto Anarchist Manifesto"); and his essay, "True Nyms and Crypto Anarchy", was included in a reprint of Vernor Vinge's novel True Names.
 In 2001 his work was published in the book, Crypto Anarchy, Cyberstates, and Pirate Utopias.

+Writing in Harper's, Finn Brunton said of May, "He called himself a 'crypto-anarchist,' but his anarchism was of the American libertarian variety, which fuses smash-the-state rhetoric with racism, greed, and an interest in real-world violence.
+He wrote with approval that the collapse of the U.S. government would result in the end of welfare for 'inner-city breeders,' and day-dreamed about using digitally identifying 'race bits' so that online white-supremacist groups could maintain racial segregation."

 May led a reclusive life.
 His New York Times obituary noted: "He often wrote about arming himself and waiting for government agents to show up.
 After the Cypherpunks faded in the early 2000s, he began expressing racist sentiments to other online groups".

 Reason Magazine described him as a "significant influence on both bitcoin and WikiLeaks" in their obituary.